MistahPlow/Rivals-Win-Loss-OBS-Widget/README.md

 Install the Latest Version of OBS Studio
-Download the HTML file.
-Create a new browser source.
+Get HTML file by clicking The Green Code Button and download zip file Create a new browser source in OBS
-Click the local file box.
+Click the local file box under in browser source
-Find the HTML file.
-right click browser source scroll down to interact to change ranks and numbers Hit ok to save.
+Find the widget HTML file you downloaded right click browser source scroll down to interact to change ranks and numbers in OBS